 Names for Dwarf Campbell's Russian Hamsters

-Dwarf Campbell's Russian hamsters come in many different colors, but grayish brown or cinnamon with a stripe along its back are the most common colors.
+Dwarf Campbell's Russian hamsters come in many different colors, but the most common colors are grayish brown or cinnamon with a stripe along the back.

 For a gray or black hamster, try Dusky, Shadow, or Asphalt.